-Any time someone had hit their head it is a serious accident and requires medical attention.
+Any time someone had hit their head, it is a serious accident and requires medical attention.
 Even if there is no visible wound or bleeding, internal complications can still be present.
 Traumatic brain injury can be hard to detect to the untrained eye.
-If left untreated brain injuries can cause everything from dizziness, trouble sleeping, headaches, or long-term debilitating problems.
+If left untreated, brain injuries can cause everything from dizziness, trouble sleeping, headaches, or long-term debilitating problems.

 Even though these types of wounds may not seem as serious, they can still be quite painful and costly to medically treat.
 Regardless of how the vehicles struck each other, cuts and scrapes can happen when a part of your body slams against the inside of your car.
-Bruising can happen when loose objects in your vehicle, such as a cell phone, are projected at high speeds against you or a passenger.
+Bruising can occur when loose objects in your vehicle, such as a cell phone, are projected at high speeds against you or a passenger.

 The information provided on this website is for informational purposes only.
 This website contains general information relating to areas of law familiar to our firm.
 The information should not be construed as legal advice or other professional advice.
 You should not rely on the contents of this website as such.
 Participation on this website does not create any kind of attorney-client relationship.
 If you need legal advice or representation, please contact my office and I would be pleased to discuss your case with you and see if my firm can help.